 Cognitive restructuring is a technique that helps survivors learn how to identify “automatic” or irrational thoughts, and address them before allowing them to take over their actions.
 This can help survivors interpret thoughts with a more neutral, positive approach.

 Behavioral activation is another technique that helps survivors initiate and plan positive activities to improve their mood.
 This can include simple activities such as going for a walk or meditating.
-Behavioral activation can also help target harmful behaviors that can enhance symptoms of depression or other disorders such as social isolation or inactivity.
+Behavioral activation can also help target harmful behaviors that can increase symptoms of depression or other disorders such as social isolation or inactivity.
 This technique is especially attractive for brain injury survivors struggling with adynamia, or low motivation.

 While there are various treatments for brain injury and depression, some survivors may benefit from a combination of methods to enhance improvement.
 Consult with your doctor or psychotherapist to find the best approach(s) for you.